danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>
 Many years ago I worked with an engineer who refused to ever go to the product manager to ask questions because he thought the definition of a senior was someone who has all the answers.
 The features he would deliver were frequently incorrect and required numerous lengthy meetings with the product manager and tech lead to clarify and multiple iterations (including multiple PR reviews and QA rounds!) to get right.
 This engineer was a brilliant and speedy coder.
-He would have aced any LeetCode interview, and yet the team was struggling to deliver on anything he worked on, and required additional effort from many other team members.
+He would have excelled at any live-coding/LeetCode interview, and yet the team was struggling to deliver on anything he worked on, and required additional effort from many other team members.
 Delivering the wrong code quickly helps no one.
-The live-coding style exam won't catch this because the requirements are specified so clearly.
 </aside>

 ### You Should Practice

 When I've brought up the fact that these kind of "on the spot" puzzle solving skills are not required in actual engineering work, recruiters have acknowledged this, and then said "you should spend time practicing".
 Here's an example [practice list](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions) that was recommended.
 Does it really make sense to have someone spend precious free time practicing for a test that doesn't even assess the actual skills needed for the job?

 Multiply this time by all the engineers looking for a new role, say every few years, spending weeks on these practice exercises.
 How many more valuable things could have been achieved with all this time?
-Given that someone has some free time to dedicate to technical extra-curricular activities, I can think of so many more valuable things to be doing, for example:
+Given that someone has some free time to dedicate to technical extra-curricular activities, I can think of more valuable and enjoyable things to be doing, for example:

 - Taking online courses to learn a new skill.
 - Reading technical books.